AppCode Quick Start Guide

 From the Welcome screen, click .
 Alternatively, when the main IDE window is open, select from the main menu.

 In the dialog that opens, select a target and project template.
 AppCode supports all Xcode templates, so you can create new projects the same way you do in Xcode.

-For more information on creating projects in AppCode, see Create a new project.
+For more information on how to create projects in AppCode, see Create a new project.

 When a project is open, you can see the main window divided into several logical areas.